 Understanding L Brands's Unusual Options Activity

-Shares of L Brands (NYSE:LB) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved down to $73.81.
+L Brands (NYSE:LB) shares experienced unusual options activity on Friday.
+The stock price moved up to $77.17 following the option alert.

 - Option Type: SWEEP